Summer Solstice Festival

 For a seventh inning stretch well after 7 at night, there is no place like Alaska; the Anchorage Glacier Pilots have a summer baseball schedule filled with late night games.

 Many other groups choose solstice weekend for their events as well; so don’t be surprised if you find yourself in the middle of a cookout or swept up in the excitement of a parade.
+This year solstice coincides with Juneteenth celebrations in the community and Anchorage Pride Week.

 There’s still more sun fun waiting to be discovered; for a complete list of events timed with the longest days of summer, check out the calendar of events.